danaelshrbiny10/Automate-WhatsApp-Messages/README.md

 # Automate-WhatsApp-Messages

-This project aims to provide a way to automate sending WhatsApp messages to contacts and groups using the pywhatkit library in Python.
+This project aims to provide a way to automate sending WhatsApp messages to contacts and groups using Python.

-## Features

-* Send messages to individual contacts.
-* Send messages to groups.
-* Specify the time at which the message should be sent.

 ## Installation